Links on Android Authority may earn us a commission. Learn more.

 - Tap Need more help? and follow the on-screen instructions.

-As part of this process, you will need to send a photo of yourself holding a security code to verify your identity.
-To minimize the chance of getting hacked again, be sure to turn on two-factor authentication as soon as possible.
+As part of this process, you must send a photo of yourself holding a security code to verify your identity.
+To minimize the chance of getting hacked again, turn on two-factor authentication as soon as possible, and tweak your privacy settings.

 Can I get back a deleted Instagram account?